mozilla-services/merino/docs/ops.md

 - Null - A provider that never suggests anything.
 Useful to fill in combinators and caches for testing.

   - `type="null"` - Note that `null` in YAML is an actual null value, so this must be specified as the string `"null"`.

+- Fixed - A suggestion provider that provides a fixed response with a customizable title.

+  - `value` - A string that will be used for the title of the fixed suggestion.
+    Required.